https://twitter.com/CardonBFdnPress?s=20&t=bvVP4uNmMHQ1j04UuRdi3A

 NCVO Member: 27479

-Legally, the Cardon Banfield Foundation is managed by C&S Earthquake Consultancy Ltd. - Company Number: 11221978.
+The Cardon Banfield Foundation was managed by former company C&S Earthquake Consultancy Ltd. - Company Number: 11221978.

 NCVO_member_logo_colour_noyear.png